 The provost is appointed by the president, subject to Board approval with the advice of and in consultation with the faculty and other appropriate groups.
 The provost is the officer in charge of the Institute and administering the campus when the president is absent or not available.
 The provost is the chief academic officer of the Institute and, as such, has responsibility for the academic programs of Pratt Institute.
 The provost is directly responsible to the president for planning, integrating, coordinating, and implementing all educational programs, including accreditation, instruction and faculty development to accomplish the aims of the Institute, and is also responsible for day-to-day management of its academic operations including faculty contractual agreements, public programs, and campus exhibitions.
-In addition to the deans of the six schools and the director of Libraries, the following administrators report to the provost: vice provost for academic affairs, associate provost for research and strategic partnerships, director of public programs.
+In addition to the deans of the six schools and the director of Libraries, the following administrators report to the provost: vice provost for academic affairs, associate provost for research and strategic partnerships, director of academic budget and operations, director of exhibitions, director of institutional research, and director of public programs.